Skip to menu Skip to content Skip to footer

 Most undergraduate students in Australia are eligible for HECS-HELP, a government payment scheme that delays tuition costs.
 Notably, HECS-HELP covers the student contribution amount, which is the percentage of your course you are required to pay upfront.

-HECS fees do not need to be paid back until after you get a job where you earn over a certain threshold each year (currently this is $46,620), and if you make less than this threshold there is no expectation to repay your loan right away.
+HECS fees do not need to be paid back until after you get a job where you earn over a certain threshold each year (this is $51,550 for 2023-24).
+If you make less than this threshold, there is no expectation to repay your loan right away.

 FEE-HELP